-Note: legislation was adopted in Portugal in 2012, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
+Note: legislation was adopted in Portugal in 2011, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
 When the IPRs are not contested by the generic company, the proceedings are immediately settled.
 Hence, figures are provided which disregard settlements related to the Portuguese law.
 It must, however, also be noted that it is not known how many of these settlements would have still taken place absent this law.
-See footnote 13.
+See footnote 11.

-Source: European Commission, Pharmaceutical Sector Inquiry and six Patent Settlement Monitoring Exercises
+Source: European Commission, Pharmaceutical Sector Inquiry and eight Patent Settlement Monitoring Exercises

-Category B Settlements: Settlements that limit generic entry
+Category B settlements: settlements that limit generic entry

-- (40) As already explained in section 2, settlements that limit generic entry can be divided into two subcategories, namely those that do not include a value transfer from the originator to the generic company (category B.I) and those that do (category B.II).
-Both of them will be looked at in turn. - Category B.I Settlements: Settlements limiting generic entry without value transfer from originator to generic company - (41) In the period investigated, B.I agreements accounted for 39% (30 out of 76) of all agreements (see Table 2 and Figure 4 above).
-Within the category B agreements, they accounted for 77% (30 out of 39).
+(40) As already explained in section 2, settlements that limit generic entry can be divided into two subcategories, namely those that do not include a value transfer from the originator to the generic company (category B.I) and those that do (category B.II).
+Both of them will be looked at in turn.

+Category B.I settlements: Settlements limiting generic entry without value transfer from originator to generic company

+(41) In the period investigated, B.I agreements accounted for 62% (66 out of 107) of all agreements (see Table 2 and Figure 4 above).
+Within the category B agreements, B.I settlements accounted for 85% (66 out of 78).
 The common features of the B.I settlements as analysed in this section are that they restricted generic entry but did not contain a value transfer from the originator to the generic company.
-Yet, some of those settlements showed a value transfer from the generic to the originator company.
+Yet, one of those settlements showed a value transfer from the generic to the originator company.
 Thus, Figure 6 below breaks down the number of B.I settlements into those that contained a value transfer from the generic to the originator company and those that did not.

-(42) In these agreements the generic company agreed to enter only after the patent(s) at issue had expired.
-The main characteristic of this category seems to be that the generic accepted the validity of the originator's patent or decided not to appeal an unfavourable first instance decision.
-In 3% (1) of these instances, the generic company also agreed to compensate the originator company with a lump sum for the full and final settlement of the pending proceedings (see Figure 6 above).
-The other 97% (29) of cases showed no value transfer from the generic company.

-- (43) It must be noted that 90% (27 of 30) of B.I. settlements were signed in the context of the new legislation in Portugal, as explained in paragraphs (27) and (49). - (44) This compares as follows with figures in previous years:
+- (42) In these agreements the generic company agreed not to enter before the patent(s) at issue had expired (or was invalidated).
+The main characteristic of this category seems to be that the generic accepted the validity of the originator's patent or decided not to appeal an unfavourable first instance decision. - (43) It must be noted that 61% (40 of 66) of B.I. settlements were signed in the context of the new legislation in Portugal, as explained in paragraph (27). - (44) This compares as follows with figures in previous years: